Echo-Chat-Systems/docs/api/markdown/definitions/User.md

                 },
             }
         },
+        "expiry": "",
+        "sig": "",
-        "sig": ""
+        "origin": ""
     },
     "sig": ""
 }
 ```

 Where
 - `marks` is an array of [Remarks](./Reputation/Remark.md).
+- `expiry` is the point at which a user must have their certificate re-signed
-- The 1st `package` is the user provided info and server context.
+- `package` is the user-signed `package` along with the server-provided information.
-- The 1st `sig` is the server signature for the new package.
+- `sig` is the server signature for the new package.
+- `origin` is the origin server issuing this certificate.

+As with any certificate, every server maintains a CRL or Certificate Revocation List.